 5) Be transparent

 Sharing is important and increasingly easy with the Internet.
 It is important to be a role model to inspire your students to make a difference.
 The Internet makes it possible to connect and share globally.
 This reality is becoming easier and easier thanks to initiatives like the platform I share.

 6) be well

-The well-being of the mind and the body gives stability, strength, endurance and patience.
-It is important to exercise, eat well, but also to follow your passions to have a healthy mind and body.
-This energy is contagious for your students! 🙂
+Well-being of the mind and body gives stability, strength, endurance and patience.
+It is important to exercise, eat well, but also follow your passions to have a healthy mind and body.
+This energy is contagious to your students! 🙂

 And you, what pearls would you add in the light of your experience?